Shopify/react-native-skia/docs/docs/path-effects.md

 ## Discrete Path Effect

-Creates a PathEffect that breaks path into segments of a certain length, and randomly move the endpoints away from the original path by a maximum of deviation.
+Creates a path effect that breaks path into segments of a certain length, and randomly move the endpoints away from the original path by a maximum of deviation.

 | Name      | Type         |  Description                                                  |